wojtekmaj/react-t/README.md

 1. `locale` prop provided to `<TProvider />`
 2. `<html lang="…">` attribute
-3. List of preferred user locales created using [`get-user-locale`](https://github.com/wojtekmaj/get-user-locale)
+3. List of preferred user locales obtained using [`get-user-locale`](https://github.com/wojtekmaj/get-user-locale)

 On each step, React-T checks if a given locale is supported (provided in `languageFiles`, or defined as `defaultLocale`).
 If a given locale is supported, it'll use it.
 If not, it'll move to the next step on the list.